mbround18/valheim-docker/README.md

 #### Simple

-> This is a basic example of a docker compose, you can apply any of the variables above to the `environment` section below but be sure to follow each variables description notes!
+> This is a basic example of a docker compose, you can apply any of the variables above to the `environment` section below but be sure to follow each variables' description notes!

 ```yaml
 version: "3"